Robust quantum compilation and circuit optimisation via energy minimisation: Abstract

 \section{Abstract}

-We describe a method for automatically recompiling a quantum circuit $\mathcal{A}$ into a target circuit $\mathcal{B}$, with the goal that both circuits have the same action on a specific input i.e. $\mathcal{B}\ket{i}=\mathcal{A}\ket{i}$.
+We explore a method for automatically recompiling a quantum circuit $\mathcal{A}$ into a target circuit $\mathcal{B}$, with the goal that both circuits have the same action on a specific input i.e. $\mathcal{B}\ket{\text{in}}=\mathcal{A}\ket{\text{in}}$.
 This is of particular relevance to hybrid, NISQ-era algorithms for dynamical simulation or eigensolving.
 The user initially specifies $\mathcal{B}$ as a blank template: a layout of parameterised unitary gates configured to the identity.
-The compilation then proceeds using quantum hardware to perform an isomorphic energy-minimisation task, and optionally a gate elimination phase to compress the circuit.
-We use a recently introduced imaginary-time technique derived from McLachlan's variational principle~\cite{imag2018}.
-If the template for $\mathcal{B}$ is too shallow for perfect recompilation then the method will result in an approximate solution.
-As a demonstration we successfully recompile a $7$-qubit circuit involving $186$ gates of multiple types into an alternative form with a different topology, a far lower two-qubit gate count, and a smaller family of gate types.
-We note that a classical simulation of the process can be useful to optimise circuits for today's prototypes, and more generally the method may enable `blind' compilation i.e. harnessing a device whose response to control parameters is deterministic but unknown. \\ \\ The code and resources used to generate our results are openly available \href{https://github.com/QTechTheory/DissipativeRecompiler}{online}~\cite{githubLink}.
+The compilation then proceeds using quantum hardware to perform an isomorphic energy-minimisation task, and an optional gate elimination phase to compress the circuit.
+If $\mathcal{B}$ is insufficient for perfect recompilation then the method will result in an approximate solution.
+We optimise using imaginary time evolution, and a recent extension of quantum natural gradient for noisy settings.
+We successfully recompile a $7$-qubit circuit involving $186$ gates of multiple types into an alternative form with a different topology, far fewer two-qubit gates, and a smaller family of gate types.
+Moreover we verify that the process is \textit{robust}, finding that per-gate noise of up to $1\%$ can still yield near-perfect recompilation.
+We test the scaling of our algorithm on up to $20$ qubits, recompiling into circuits with up to $400$ parameterized gates, and incorporate a custom adaptive timestep technique.
+We note that a classical simulation of the process can be useful to optimise circuits for today's prototypes, and more generally the method may enable `blind' compilation i.e. harnessing a device whose response to control parameters is deterministic but unknown. \\ The code and resources used to generate our results are openly available \href{https://github.com/QTechTheory/DissipativeRecompiler}{online}~\cite{githubLink,mmaGithubLink}.
+A simple Mathematica demonstration of our algorithm can be found at \href{https://questlink.qtechtheory.org}{questlink.qtechtheory.org}.